ubports/docs.ubports.com/appdev/guides/index.rst

 * `First steps with QML <https://doc.qt.io/qt-5/qmlfirststeps.html>`__.
 * `Qt examples and tutorials <https://doc.qt.io/qt-5.12/qtexamplesandtutorials.html>`__.

-If you are interested in helping create developer guides check out our `GitLab Project <https://gitlab.com/ubports/apps/development-resources>`__.
+If you are interested in helping to create developer guides check out our `GitLab Project <https://gitlab.com/ubports/apps/development-resources>`__.

 To get familiar with some more advanced concepts see the following sections: